kgu432/CrossRoads/README.md

-# Crossy Roads
+# Cross Roads
 Hello!
-This is our group project for Android Studios Crossy Roads.
+This is our group project for Android Studios Cross Roads, a replica of the Crossy Roads game.
 Description
-Welcome to the Crossy Roads Android mobile game project!
+Welcome to the Cross Roads Android mobile game project!
 This game is a road-crossing adventure where you play as a character trying to reach the goal on the other side of the map.
 You'll have to navigate through roads filled with vehicles and rivers with floating logs.
 Be careful, though!
 Touching cars or water tiles will cost you a life, and once you run out of lives, it's game over.

 ## Sprint Progress